MicrosoftDocs/sql-docs/docs/database-engine/install-windows/upgrade-replicated-databases.md

 ## Steps for side-by-side migration of the Distributor to Windows Server 2012 R2
 If you are planning to upgrade your SQL Server instance to SQL 2016 (or greater), and your current OS is Windows 2008 (or 2008 R2), then you will need to perform a side-by side upgrade of the OS to Windows Server 2012 R2 or greater.
-The reason for this intermediate OS upgrade is that SQL Server 2016 cannot be installed on a Windows Server 2008/2008 R2.
+The reason for this intermediate OS upgrade is that SQL Server 2016 cannot be installed on a Windows Server 2008/2008 R2, nor does Windows Server 2008/20008 R2 allow in-place upgrades.
 The following steps can be performed on either a standalone SQL Server instance, or one within an Always On Failover Cluster Instance (FCI).

   >[!NOTE]
-  > While doing an in-place OS upgrade is possible, it is not generally recommended to do so when running SQL Server.
+  > While doing an in-place OS upgrade with a standalone SQL Server instance is supported, it is not generally recommended as there could be unforeseen issues, and there is no rollback plan.
+Doing an in-place OS upgrade with a Windows Failover Cluster is not supported with Windows 2008.

 1. Set up a new SQL Server instance (either standalone, or Always On Failover Cluster), edition, and version as your distributor on Windows Server 2012 R2/2016 with a different windows cluster and SQL Server FCI name or standalone host name.
 You will need to keep the directory structure same as the old distributor to ensure that the replication agents executables, replication folders, and database file paths are found at the same path on the new environment.
 This will reduce any post migration/upgrade steps required.
 1. Ensure that your replication is synchronized and then shut down all of the replication agents.